Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Wait for all queriers and rulers to restart and become ready.

-1. Delete the non zone aware store-gateways.
+1. Set the final configuration.

-   Replace the contents of the `migrate.yaml` file with:
+   **Merge** the following values into your custom Helm values file:

    ```yaml
    store_gateway: